Easy Access Chicago

 Chicago Guidebook of Special Values

 This coupon book from the Chicago Office of Tourism has discounts and 2-for-1 offers for attractions and sightseeing, entertainment, museums, dining and shopping.
 There's also a long list of free attractions and events.
-The Guidebook is available at Visitor Information Centers.
+The Guidebook is available online at www.chicagoofficeoftourism.org/chicagocoupons/ and at Visitor Information Centers.

 Insider Tips menu